-Amplifying ideas that are flying below the radar.
+Below the Radar is a weekly podcast hosted by Am Johal.
 We talk environmental and social justice, arts, culture, community-building and urban issues with featured guests.

-This podcast is produced by SFU’s Vancity Office of Community Engagement as a part of our Knowledge Mobilization Project @ 312 Main — encouraging the meaningful exchange of ideas and information across communities.
+Hosted on the territories of the Musqueam, Squamish, and Tsleil-Waututh peoples, this podcast is produced by SFU’s Vancity Office of Community Engagement as a part of our Knowledge Democracy Project @ 312 Main — encouraging the meaningful exchange of ideas and information across communities.

 Listen on: Soundcloud | Apple Podcasts | Spotify | Google Podcasts | Stitcher | Podyssey | Youtube

 In the midst of recent heat domes, mass droughts, seasonal floods, and raging wildfires in BC and across the world, Below the Radar host Am Johal sits down with influential guests from the climate justice movement.
 This series features conversations that range from how systems of power consistently undermine climate action through policy, to how climate justice is intrinsically linked to issues of colonization and racial injustice.
 Listen to the series.